jaslatendresse/msr-challenge-2021/README.md

 To answer some of those questions, we need more data.
 For example, CI data.
 Then, this data will need to be restricted to a certain CI tool (Travis, for example).
 Make a comparison between projects using CI and projects not using CI --> efficiency of the bug detection/fix (in terms of effort)

+Rather, the bugs caught by CI vs the ones not caught by CI --> fixed faster?
+How long did they stay in the code base?

 ## Example
 Here is an example of a query that can be run on the dataset